michal-stuglik/django-mips/README.md

     With Python 2.7.10 version, pip is a part of the Python for Windows installer.

-Windows alternatively:
-    Pip can be downloaded with this script: [get-pip.py], and installed by running in console:
+Windows alternatively: pip can be downloaded with this script: [get-pip.py], and installed by running in console:

     C:\> python get-pip.py